Form follows function: Origins of the phrase

 Whether it be the sweeping eagle in his flight, or the open apple-blossom, the toiling work-horse, the blithe swan, the branching oak, the winding stream at its base, the drifting clouds, over all the coursing sun, form ever follows function, and this is the law.
 Where function does not change, form does not change.
 The granite rocks, the ever-brooding hills, remain for ages; the lightning lives, comes into shape, and dies, in a twinkling.

 It is the pervading law of all things organic and inorganic, of all things physical and metaphysical, of all things human and all things superhuman, of all true manifestations of the head, of the heart, of the soul, that the life is recognizable in its expression, that form ever follows function.
 This is the law.

 Sullivan developed the shape of the tall steel skyscraper in late 19th-century Chicago at a moment in which technology, taste and economic forces converged and made it necessary to break with established styles.
 If the shape of the building was not going to be chosen out of the old pattern book, something had to determine form, and according to Sullivan it was going to be the purpose of the building.
-Thus, "form follows function,” as opposed to "form follows precedent.”
-Sullivan's assistant, Frank Lloyd Wright, adopted and professed the same principle in a slightly different form—perhaps because shaking off the old styles gave them more freedom and latitude.
+Thus, "form follows function", as opposed to "form follows precedent".
+Frank Lloyd Wright, Sullivan's assistant, extended "form follows function" into "form and function are one", believing that the two could be integrated together.
+In a draft of a press release for the Johnson Wax Headquarters, written in 1936, he described the building as a happy medium between "Function following Form", which he believed led to "thick buildings that carried ornament too far", and "Form follows Function", which, in his view, was irrational and only resulted in "thin buildings that look as though cut from cardboard with scissors".